 At St Hilary school summative assessment provides pupils with information about how well they have learned and understood a topic or course of work taught over a period of time.
 It will be used to provide feedback on how they can continue to improve.
 Termly Pupil Progress meetings are carried out with each class teacher, their classroom TA and members of the Senior Leadership Team.
-These in-school summative assessments are used to inform teacher assessment about the achievement, progress and wider outcomes of the children.
+These in-school summative assessments are used to inform teacher assessment which is then reported to parents termly to inform them about the achievement, progress and wider outcomes of their children.